Luos-io/Documentation/versioned_docs/version-2.1.0/tools/gate.md

 In that configuration formated messages don't pass through the Luos network and stay in localhost.

-## A Gate and a Pipe on separate node
+## A Gate and a pipe on separate node

 When the gate and the pipe are on separate nodes, formated messages transit into the network and use even more bandwidth on the network and add latency.